hmcts/chart-blobstorage/README.md

 We will take small PRs and small features to this chart but more complicated needs should be handled in your own chart.

+## Prerequisites

+- To use this chart, you need a Resource Group and Service Bus namespace created.
+- Refer to [cnp-flux-config docs](https://github.com/hmcts/cnp-flux-config/blob/master/docs/aso-setup-v2.md#resource-group) for setting up resource group.

 ## Example configuration

 ```yaml